TheFakeMontyOnTheRun/noudar-core/docs/levels.md

 In this level, the player has to fend off lot's of [insane monks](monks.md).

-- Level 2
+- Chapter 2

 Inside the Monastery, the player must find the entrace to the dungeon.
 To do it so, he must cut 4 ropes that hold together the gate to the Dungeons.
-This level is also overrun by insane monks.
+This area is also overrun by insane monks.

 Each rope is held inside a small altar, with the altars being distributed across the praying rooms.

-- Level 3
+- Chapter 3

 At the dungeon, the player must find the entrance to the [mausoleum](mausoleum.md) and acquire the